Burning Restrictions & Bans

 It is the responsibility of an individual to determine if a Harvest and Vehicle Movement Ban is in place before carrying out an activity.

-The Department of Fire and Emergency Services (DFES) are responsible for the placing of a Total Fire Ban on any area.
-"During a Total Fire Ban you are not allowed to light, maintain or use a fire in the open air, or to carry out any activity in the open air that causes, or is likely to cause, a fire."
+"During a Total Fire Ban you are not allowed to light, maintain or use a fire in the open air, or carry out any activity in the open air that causes, or is likely to cause, a fire."

 Information about what a Total Fire Ban means and how it affects you can be found on the DFES website Bushfire Fact Sheet Total Fire Ban.
 Additional assistance is provided in the form of a Frequently Asked Questions page.